yoandym/migration_scripts/docs/tutorial/tutorial_migrate.rst

          ex = Executor(source=source, target=target)

-Para definirlos en un archivo de configuracion .env o en variables de entorno estas son las variables que debe definir:
+To define them in a .env configuration file or in environment variables these are the variables you must define:

 .. code:: sh